 Sustainability

 At Contact, sustainability means making every decision, every action, count for the long run.
-It means using Our Tikanga to make the best decisions for today and tomorrow.
+It means using our Tikanga to make the best decisions for today and tomorrow.
 Decisions our kids would be proud of.
-It’s about making sure we look after their future, New Zealand’s future.
+It’s about making sure we look after their future, Aotearoa New Zealand’s future.

 Renewable, reliable energy, responsibly delivered